International Civil Aviation Organization: Council

-The Council of ICAO is elected by the Assembly every 3 years and consists of 36 members elected in 3 groups.
-The present Council was elected in October 2022.
+The ICAO Council is elected by the Assembly every three years and consists of 36 members elected in three groups.
+The present council was elected in October 2022.

 The structure of the present Council is as follows:

+On September 27, 2025, the ICAO Assembly held fresh elections to Group I and Group II of the Council and elected the following states for a three-year term.
+Elections to Group III were held on September 30:

 Air Navigation Commission

 The Air Navigation Commission (ANC) is the ICAO Council technical executive body in charge of 17 of the 19 Annexes to the Chicago Convention.
 ANC develops and recommend ICAO minimal standards that are related to these Annexes.
 To review and/or finalize the ongoing developments the commission meets for three sessions per year.
 Each session normally considers a number of documents being developments of ANC expert Panels.
 The ANC is composed of nineteen commissioners nominated by ICAO States in various aviation domains.
 However, legally these commissioners do not represent the interest of their State or any particular State or region.
 They have to conduct independently in the interest of the entire international civil aviation community.
 Additionally, several other representatives from ICAO States and up to eight members from the civil aviation industry may be invited to take part in ANC meetings as observers.